 Your local veterinarian is always the best choice for vet care.
-When the vet is local, you get to know the vet and the other staff.
+When your vet is local, you get to know the vet and the other staff.
 It becomes a familiar place.
 You know the opening hours because you have the fridge magnet from the vet.

 Other people you know in the area may use the same vet and have stories to share.
 It is like choosing a doctor, you need to feel comfortable with the vet.

-Maybe it is because they love animals but veterinarians I have met all seem to be most agreeable people.
+Maybe it is because they love animals but veterinarians I have met all seem to be super nice people.

-A general check is advised to ensure that your new arrival is in good health and it’s also a good idea to introduce the new kitty to the vet.
+A general health check-up is advised to ensure that your new arrival is in good health and it’s also a good idea to introduce the new kitty to the vet.
 Your kitty made need vaccinations and that information will be in the cat’s records.
 Our vet always sends a reminder note about any vaccinations due.

-Our vet had to put on long protective gloves to examine our kitty (when he was in his youth) as kitty was not keen on being examined.
-Now after many years seeing the same vet, the cat is greeted by name and no more long gloves are needed.
+Our vet had to put on long protective gloves to examine our kitty (when kitty was in his youth) as kitty was not keen on being examined.
+Now after many years of seeing the same vet, the cat is greeted by name and no more long gloves are needed.

-Your vet can monitor your cat's health and do a general health check, checking on the heart, joints, weight, ears eyes and skin plus check the teeth.
-You can voice any concerns you may have about your nearest and dearest - that cat that is.
+The vet can monitor your cat’s health and do a general health check, checking on the heart, joints, weight, ears, eyes and skin plus check the teeth.
+You can voice any concerns you may have about your nearest and dearest – that cat that is!

 It goes without saying that we want to keep our kitties safe.

 Indoor kitties are less likely to run into physical threats to their safety than outdoor kitties.
-Outdoor cats are more likely to run into trouble in many different ways.
+Outdoor cats are more likely to run into trouble in different ways.

 Most outdoor kitties have their regular favorite spots around the yard, often one where they can bask in the sun or hide under a bush in relative obscurity.

-If your cat is an outside cat and you are concerned that he is a wanderer, a GPS tracker solves the problem of wondering where he is.
+If your cat is an outside cat and you are concerned that he is a wanderer, a bluetooth tracker solves the problem of wondering where he is.
 This little device will help lead you straight to your cat.
 The cat will never know how you found him.
 I must admit to a certain feeling of aha, that’s where you are.

-If your cat is an indoor cat but has a hankering for the outside there are many outdoor enclosures ranging from the supremely fantastic mega structures to a portable structure that can easily be set up and dismantled and then there is everything else in between.
+If your cat is an indoor cat but has a hankering for the outside there are many outdoor enclosures ranging from the supremely fantastic mega structures to a portable structure that can easily be set up and dismantled.

 Cats are obligate carnivores and as such need protein in their diet for survival.